hubertwel/paragraph-similarity/README.md

 counter = collections.Counter(ranks)
 ```
 #### Comparing and printing the most/second-most/third-most/median/least similar documents from the train corpus
-The title says it all.
-The inferred vectors of the most similar paragraph were very high (about 0.97), but it is just the train corpus.

-Unfortunately, printed paragraphs do not pass the human eye test, which means they are not very similar despite good vector values, but remember that data tests in this project are very small.
+A random document from the test corpus is picked.
+Then, the above documents from the train corpus are found.
+The inferred vector of the most similar paragraph is not very high (often about 0.5).
+Moreover, printed paragraphs usually do not pass the human eye test, which means they are not very similar, but remember that data tests in this project are very small.
 ```
 print(u'SIMILAR/DISSIMILAR DOCS PER MODEL %s:\n' % model)
 for label, index in [('MOST', 0), ('SECOND-MOST', 1), ('THIRD-MOST', 2), ('MEDIAN', len(sims)//2), ('LEAST', len(sims) - 1)]:
   print(u'%s %s: «%s»\n' % (label, sims[index], ' '.join(train_corpus_tagged[sims[index][0]].words)))
 ```
 #### Assessing the model on the independent data set (test corpus)
-Now, it is time to assess the model on the unseen data set, which in this case is the test corpus.
+Now, it is time to assess the model on the entire unseen data set, which in this case is the test corpus.
 Its size is the same as of the train corpus, i.e. 1,000.

 **I am using the vectors that were inferred after the training the model on the train corpus and I am applying them on the independent data (the test corpus)**.